Supporting Black-Owned Bookstores

 Dinner on the House

 Dinner on the House is an annual employee volunteer experience designed to serve those who may need a helping hand during the holiday season.
-For the past twelve years, Penguin Random House volunteers have joined City Harvest at their Food Rescue Center to help repack food items into family-sized portions for distribution to New Yorkers in need.
+For the past fourteen years, Penguin Random House volunteers have joined City Harvest at their Food Rescue Center to help repack food items into family-sized portions for distribution to New Yorkers in need.

 Donating Books to Prisons